 Balancing growth can be challenging, as retailers must find a way to grow their business while also maintaining profitability.
 It’s important to invest in growth strategies though as they are essential for driving the success and long-term sustainability of the company.
 Without a focus on growth, a retailer may struggle to keep up with changing market conditions and customer demands, and may eventually be outpaced by competitors.

 There’s no effective growth strategy that does not partner with retailers’ most important constituency—the customer.
 Knowing how they will respond can be managed efficiently with a combination of voice of the customer data and predictive analytics.
-First Insight’s Experience Management tools take the guesswork out of decision-making by letting retailers know what its customers are thinking:
+First Insight’s Retail Decision Platform takes the guesswork out of decision-making by letting retailers know what their customers are thinking:

 - Test marketing messaging before going public to make sure it resonates with its intended audience.